dentarg/auth0-blog/_posts/2017-11-02-developing-real-time-apps-with-meteor.markdown

 ### Eliminate Client Update

 Meteor is robust.
-They factored in the fact that people usually create quick demos so user can update the database directly from the client side.
+They factored in the fact that people usually create quick demos so a user can update the database directly from the client side.
 However, in a real-world project, you want to be sure that the server validates everything that comes into the app and allows users to complete an action only if they are authorized!

 The first step is to remove the `insecure` package.
 Meteor ships with this built-in package.
 This is the package that allows us to edit the database from the client.